of Change: Net Persuasion

 People have a finite amount of attention to give each day.
 Increasingly, it’s devoted to screens of Net Attention like mobile apps.
 In fact, smartphone users across all generations now spend around five hours per day in mobile apps, checking them an average of 88 times daily.

-Mobile app experiences generate 2x greater biometric intensity than traditional TV viewing, and this increased attention presents a unique opportunity for brands.
+With the growth of attention in smartphones, it presents a unique opportunity for brands.
 But it also presents a challenge: How can marketers foster persuasive brand experiences—ethically and effectively—in these environments?
 And what are the risks of getting it wrong?

 “Right now we’re in a race to the bottom to compete for people’s attention...it’s going to turn into a race to the top for who can care most about people’s well-being, and that’s going to become the currency of success.”

 In this article, The New York Times discusses Hearts & Science's new research and panel at the Palais at Cannes.
 "But paired with the heady exuberance this year was a growing sense of unease among some marketers about what kind of return they are actually getting once they pour money into big technology platforms—and also what sort of societal problems they may be unwittingly financing in the process."Read more

 “It’s even more important now that media, creative and brand are sitting together at the beginning of the process because people are going to apps for very specific reasons.
 And we need to make sure that the content that we’re putting out there is delivering on the context of the app, that it’s entertaining, that it’s adding value to consumers’ experiences.”

 Remotely Entertaining: Should Marketers Care About App 'Addiction'?

 At this year's Cannes Lions Festival, AdAge sat down to interview Tristan Harris and Scott Hagedorn about Net Persuasion, app addiction, and humane design.Read more